npmcdn-to-unpkg-bot/ui_library/README.md

  * *[maven-exec](http://www.mojohaus.org/exec-maven-plugin/)*, a maven plugin used execute a build step to load the *artifacts*.

 #### Highlights
-The solution consists in harnessing the *3rd party ui artifacts* required to run the application in their own *[ui libratries](https://github.com/Dematiclabs/ui_libraries)* repository, distinct from the *application respository*.
-When a new *3rd party ui artifact* is required or an existing *3rd party ui artifact* needs to be updated, the work is done in the **ui artifact** local repository and checked in the *[ui libratries](https://github.com/Dematiclabs/ui_libraries)* repository.
+The solution consists in harnessing the *3rd party ui artifacts* required to run the application in their own *[ui libratries](https://github.com/Dematiclabs/ui_libraries)* repository, distinct from the *application repository*.
+When a new *3rd party ui artifact* is required or an existing *3rd party ui artifact* needs to be updated, the work is done in the **ui artifact** local repository and checked in the *[ui libraries](https://github.com/Dematiclabs/ui_libraries)* repository.
 The build scripts include logic to extract the *3rd party ui artifact(s)* from the *[ui libratries](https://github.com/Dematiclabs/ui_libraries)* repository and integrate them into the application *vendor* folder.

 #### Workflow